 The doctor will probably ask you to keep track of how often the baby moves inside of you.
 That’s called fetal movement counting.
 It’s a way to know if your baby is well and moves as it should.
 The doctor will explain how to count the movements and what to look for.

 Your doctor will probably induce (bring on) labor at 35 to 37 weeks.
 That’s a bit earlier than the normal 40 weeks.
 They’ve learned that it’s safer to have the baby early.
-Gastroschisis doesn’t mean you need a C-section (an operation to take the baby out).
+Gastroschisis doesn’t necessarily mean you need a C-section (an operation in which the baby is removed through an incision in the lower abdomen).
 But you should plan to deliver at a hospital with an intensive care nursery.
 That’s because the baby will need surgery soon after birth.

 How Does It Affect the Baby?